Tennis: Djokovic faces tricky Roland Garros opener

 PARIS: Novak Djokovic will begin his bid for a fourth consecutive Grand Slam title on Monday (May 27) against Poland's Hubert Hurkacz at Roland Garros, while Serena Williams and Rafael Nadal will also open their campaigns.

-Here, AFP Sport looked at three matches to watch on the second day of the French Open:
+Here, AFP Sport looks at three matches to watch on the second day of the French Open:

 NOVAK DJOKOVIC (SRB x1) v HUBERT HURKACZ (POL)